coderfreeze/stock-portfolio-manager-app/README.md

 # Stock Porfolio Manager App

-This is a stock portfolio web application built with the MERN stack (MongoDB, Express, React, Node.js) using TypeScript and Tailwind CSS.
+This is a stock portfolio web application built with Node, Express, React, and MongoDB.
+Also utilized TypeScript and Tailwind CSS.

 ## Features